filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

 Params:

 - `struct` WithdrawBalanceParams
-  - `bytes` ProviderOrClientAddress - the address of provider or client.
+  - `bytes` ProviderOrClientAddress - the address of the provider or client.
   - `int256` TokenAmount - the token amount to withdraw.

 Results: